rocky/python-uncompyle6/README.rst

 master
    Python 3.11 and up (uses poetry install, and newer Python idioms) python-3.6-to-3.10
-   Python 3.6 through 3.10 (uses newer f-strings, and more modern, and more modern Type annotations) python-3.3-to-3.5
+   Python 3.6 through 3.10 (uses newer f-strings, and more modern idioms, and more modern Type annotations) python-3.3-to-3.5
    Python 3.3 through 3.5 (Generic Python 3)
-python-3.3-to-3.5
+python-3.0-to-3.2
-   Python 3.3 through 3.5 (Generic Python 3)
+   Python 3.0 through 3.2  (Early Python 3; 3.0 was in some areas closer to Python 2.6 than Python 2.7)
 python-2.4-to-2.7
    Python 2.4 through 2.7 (Generic Python 2)

-PyPy 3-2.4 and later works as well.
+PyPy from Version 2.4 up works as well.

 The bytecode files it can read have been tested on Python bytecodes from versions 1.4, 2.1-2.7, and 3.0-3.8 and later PyPy